Tips and tricks Best practice guides, FAQ & more

-Most organizations use Selenium to test web-based applications, but in a banking domain, it doesn’t always make sense.
+Most organizations use Selenium to do automated testing of their web-based applications, but in a banking domain, it doesn’t always make sense.

 Banking organizations rely on a complex web of systems across desktops, browsers, mainframe, and mobile.
 Testing them all with Selenium isn’t possible, since Selenium only works for web testing.

 So while Selenium can be used to test browser-based processes, teams have to rely on a combination of manual testing, automation frameworks, and automation vendors to regression test their ecosystem end-to-end.